 Tip 1: Get to know your target group

-You can't go wrong with videos, as they are popular across all age groups.
+You can't go wrong with videos, as they are popular with all age groups.
 Nevertheless, the platforms differ.
 YouTube has long since become a cross-age platform where even Silver Surfers look for instructions or reminisce with clips from "Dalli Dalli".
-Best Agers also have a strong presence on Facebook and consume videos there as well.
+Best agers are also strongly represented on Facebook and consume videos there as well.

-Tip 2: Choose the right equipment in combination with a smart strategy
+Tip 2: Choose the right equipment in combination with a clever strategy

-Now the exciting question: Do I need a professional cameraman with expensive equipment or are my mobile phone camera and a free editing program enough?
+Now the exciting question: Do I need a professional cameraman with expensive equipment or are my mobile phone camera and a free editing programme enough?